jon-harper/E34M1/docs/compat.md

 E34M1 is generally compatible with EVA 3 hotend mounts and drive modules.
 Stock EVA cooling inlets may be used with E34M1 with an adapter.

-### Horns/Ducts
+### Heat Set Inserts

-Existing bottom horn mods may be made compatible with E34M1 by extending them.

-- [x] Dual horns
-- [x] Volcano horns *(for some configurations)*
+All E34M1 parts are designed for Mercury One/Voron-style inserts (M3x5x4) instead of the M3x4.6x4 inserts preferred by EVA.
+Every part has a bill of materials that reflects this.

 ### ABL

 !!! note
-    The side ABL mount point is different than EVA 3 stock.
+    The side ABL mount points are different than EVA 3 stock.

 |          | Standard Hotends   | Volcano Hotends    | Mount Point |
 |----------|:------------------:|:------------------:|:-----------:|